-When you hear the words “Decorative concrete” most people automatically assume acid stained concrete.
-Acid stain slabs are beautiful but they do have a lot of limitations.
+When hearing the words “decorative concrete,” most people automatically assume acid stained concrete.
+Acid stain slabs are beautiful but they have a lot of limitations.
 As the installer I am at the mercy of the canvas that I have to work with.
 I strongly recommend acid staining only new slabs.
 The reason for this is contaminates.
 Any old glue, stains, cracks, chemical spills, paint, etc. could affect the staining process.
 I have yet to see an old slab take an acid stain without problems.
 Did you know that over 20% of acid stain floors fail?
-The reasons for failure are many but it is important to have a lot of communication with your builder and installer prior to even the slab being poured.
-This will insure a quality job and lower the failure rate.
+The reasons for failure are many but it is important to communicate with your builder and installer prior to the slab being poured.
+This will ensure a quality job and lower the failure rate.

 Come see our showroom and you will be “Floored by Design”.